yegor256/blog/_drafts/texsc.md

 I use `texsc` in all my LaTeX projects, usually as part of their build cycle, which I automate with [GNU make](https://www.gnu.org/software/make/).
-You can do the same, it's open source.
+You can do the same, as it's open source.